nigeldeakin/step-pagerduty/README.md

 - `client` (optional) Specifies the `client` field of the notification.
 This is defined as the name of the monitoring client that is triggering this event.
 - `client_url` (optional) Specifies the `client_url` field of the notification.
 This is defined as the URL of the monitoring client that is triggering this event.

+Note that the `description` field of the notification is set automatically (see example below).

 # Example

 ```yaml